sleeyax/aternos-discord-bot/README.md

 $ go build ./cmd/main.go
 ```

-This should create a binary targetting your current platform.
+This should create a binary targeting your current platform.
 Follow the [CLI binary](#cli-binary) instructions to execute it.

 #### Docker
 You can also run the bot in a docker container: